-The raw data of Figure 3 and analysis of Table 2 indicate responsiveness of vaccinator behavior to our experimentally varied parameters, R and whether allocations are Immediate or Advance.
+The raw data of Figure 3 and analysis of Table 2 indicate responsiveness of vaccinators to our experimental parameters, R and whether allocations are Immediate or Advance.
 Equation (2) links allocation behavior to these experimental parameters via a structural model of choice.
 In Table 3 we present parameter estimates from maximum likelihood estimations of equation (2) with $\epsilon \sim N(0, \sigma^2)$ under a set of structural assumptions and sample restrictions.